WILLIAM BROCKMAN

 8. Margery Brockman wed Sir William Hugeson on Aug 27, 1644

-Sir William died on Dec.
-6, 1654.
-James the second son, inherited the estate as the first son died in infancy.
-However, James had no children.
-In the normal course of events the land would have gone to the next son, Henry, but he was a refugee and no longer entitled to the land.
-The estates went to a desecendant of Sir William's brother, but through a daughter who wed Rev. Ralph Drake.
+James the second son, inherited the estate as the first and third sons died young.
+However, James Brockman had no children.
+The estates went to a descendant of Sir William's brother, but through a daughter who wed Rev. Ralph Drake.
 The condition of the bequest was that they take the name of Brockman.
 Why didn't Sir William's own daughters inherit instead of his brothers?
 A question for English law under Cromwell.

 RESEARCH QUESTIONS